Accessibility statement

 Biography

 Laura has been teaching in UK Universities since 2007 and completed her PhD in Management at the University of Lancaster in 2011; she also holds an MA in Human Resource & Knowledge Management from the same institution.
-She joined the School for Business and Society in 2021, having previously worked in her own company as a self-employed management trainer and educator applying play-based pedagogy.
+She joined the School for Business and Society in 2021, having previously worked as a lecturer at other UK universities and in her own company as a self-employed management trainer and educator applying play-based pedagogy.

-Laura is a Fellow of the HEA, and of the Royal Society for Arts, Manufactures & Commerce.
-She is also a board member of the Standing Conference in Organisational Symbolism (SCOS).
+Laura is a Fellow of the HEA, and of the Royal Society for Arts, Manufactures and Commerce.
+She is also a Serious Work accredited facilitator of LEGO Serious Play.

 Departmental roles